 - ½ tsp. apple cider or rice vinegar

-- After five minutes add garlic and celery, recover and let simmer another minute.
+After five minutes add garlic and celery, recover and let cook for another minute.

-- Add a splash of apple cider vinegar and the cooked bacon.
+Add a splash of apple cider vinegar, maple syrup, and the cooked bacon.
 Let heat another couple of minutes then enjoy!

 * Just use all the fat rendered from the bacon.
 No need to measure it out.

 * To make this soup vegetarian-friendly, sub the bacon fat for 2 tablespoons of olive oil and use 1/2 to 1 teaspoon of smoked paprika to give it that smokey taste.